All who are baptized are called to ministry and for some this will be a calling to ordained ministry.

 - Encouraging young vocations (under 32 years)

-- Supporting well-being and aspiration at every level
+- Supporting well-being and aspiration for women in Ministry at every level

-- Monitoring diocesan HR practices for good practice, habits and ethos
+- Monitoring Diocese of Ely HR for good practice, habits and ethos

-Wendy is supported in her role by other ordained women in the Focus Group and in the Clergy Well-Being Group.
+Wendy is supported in her role by other ordained women, the women’s Focus Group and in the Clergy Well-Being Group and sends out a digital newsletter with regular updates for women clergy.

 - NADAWM website: www.nadawm.org.uk